Whether you’re an amateur or professional photographer, you really need to read this guide to the best camera insurance

 Eversure is an excellency-awarded insurance company that offers customizable coverage for amateur and professionals alike from as little as £19.99.
 (At this time, their services are available only for UK residents.)

-The photography insurance protects all your equipment if it’s stolen, lost or sufferers any accidental damage.
+The camera insurance protects all your photography equipment if it’s stolen, lost or sufferers any accidental damage.
 To offer better coverage, you can customize the benefits of your policy to fit your needs – and of course, your budget.

 If you often travel with your gear – regardless if it’s for a job or pleasure – you can opt for worldwide coverage.
 You can choose the maximum duration of the trip from 30, 60, 90 or 120 days.
 Then, you’ll have unlimited trips included in your photography insurance plan.